 No. Prematuration projects based on a recently filed patent are quite common, but other scenarios are also valid: projects based on software, on know-how, and/or aiming at developing intellectual property (patent or other) at a later stage.
 Projects based on a market need and aiming at developing or aggregating technological components will not be disadvantaged, on the contrary.

 No. Such studies can be a good point for the application and should be mentioned if they exist but are not a prerequisite.

 The funded projects will be supported by one of the TTOs of PSL (PSL Valorisation or the valorisation department of a member institution).
 If the team developing the project has already established contacts with a TTO, continuity will be favored.

 The management and the valorisation of the project results, and of pre-existing intellectual property, if any, will aim at facilitating their transfer (to a start-up or to another industrial partner), at maximising socio-economic impact and at ensuring an appropriate financial return to the stakeholders and to PSL.

 All eligible applications will be evaluated, as far as possible, i.e. provided that the number of applications is compatible with the reviewing process.

-Yes, as in 2018, a summary of the evaluation will be sent to the project leader.
+Yes, as in 2018 and 2019, a summary of the evaluation will be sent to the project leader.
 For additional information, the project leaders may ask for the full reports of the experts (anonymized).